SarahAlkhateeb/Projects/README.md

 **Deep Machine learning project:**

-We applied the You Only Look Once (YOLOv4) algorithm to weapons detection because YOLO approved to be the fastest so far and can be implemented in real-time detection.
-Automating weapons detection could be beneficial, especially if it were fast enough to send an alert in real-time.
-We focused on two categories of weapons: guns and knives.
-There are lots of images of guns and knives available online, and they are probably the most commonly used weapons, so they will be the most useful to detect.
+We applied the You Only Look Once (YOLOv4) algorithm on real-world challenges in the security field because YOLO approved to be the fastest so far and can be implemented in real-time detection.
+Automating security camera detection could be beneficial, especially if it were fast enough to send an alert in real-time.

 **Files:**
 * Deep Machine Learning Project.pdf